Health

 Edie is the founder of nutrition coaching business, Wellness with Edie.
 With her background and expertise, she specializes in women’s health, including fertility, hormone balance, and postpartum wellness.

 For context, the U.S. Recommended Dietary Allowance is set at 0.8 grams of protein per kilogram of body weight.
 This is the minimum amount needed to prevent deficiency in adults.
 For example, a sedentary adult who weighs 70 kilograms (154 pounds) would require at least 56 grams of protein per day.
-But as we’ve mentioned, that number is low.
+But that number is low.
 Depending on your unique situation, including if you’re pregnant or lactating, consider consulting with a Registered Dietitian to get personalized guidance.

 When it comes to protein, how much is too much?